jshipley/HauntFurnace/README.md

 Has support for Croptopia, Farmer's Delight, Charm, More Berries, and Create.

-REI and JEI are supported.
+REI, JEI, and EMI are supported.